18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 ### Stream processing

 Stream processing includes real-time processing and involves no grouping.
 Data is sourced, manipulated, and loaded as soon as it is created or recognized by the data ingestion layer.
 It requires systems to constantly monitor sources and accept new information.
-You might want to use it for real-time predictions or some real-time analytics that require continually refreshed data, like real-time dashboards.
+You might want to use it for real-time predictions or analytics that need continually refreshed data, like real-time dashboards.

-Kinesis, Confluent Cloud and MSK are the candidates for stream processing.
+Kinesis, Confluent Cloud, and MSK are the candidates for stream processing.
 Read [this article](https://www.softkraft.co/aws-kinesis-vs-kafka-comparison/) to compare Kinesis and MSK.
 Read [this article](https://www.confluent.io/confluent-cloud-vs-amazon-msk/) to compare Confluent Cloud and MSK.

 - Use Kinesis to capture and ingest fast-moving data
   - Kinesis video streams